 “To find out more, check out our <anchor text guide>”—this is a great way to use keywords in your anchor texts.
 Just be careful not to overuse them!

 - Compound Anchors

-“You can see more on <YourBrandName Guide to Anchor Texts> ”—these are a combination of more than one type of anchor texts.
-Mixing and matching more types is great to increase variety!
+“You can see more on <YourBrandName Guide to Anchor Texts> ”— these are a combination of more than one type of anchor text.
+Mixing and matching more types is a great way to increase variety!

 5. Measure the Impact of Your Campaign

 This rule is quite straightforward.
 The perfect outreach media strategy doesn’t exist.
 You will never know how good your ideas are unless you measure their impact.
 Why run a campaign if you’re not going to monitor it?

 You should track your web traffic.
 Try to find out if your referrals from Google are improving.
 Do you know which keywords generate the best responses?
 These are only a few of the questions that you should answer.
 By doing this, you can adjust your approach to ensure that your campaign yields the best results.
 So what parameters should you be looking for?

 There are many factors that can influence this parameter, and link building is one of them.
 You should know the starting date of your link building campaign in order to see how it affected your search traffic.